dfayad/hey_peter/README.md

 3) If you say the command "weather" it returns the current temperature (in celsius) and the weather general status (sunny, rainy, cloudy) in the location specified in the weather.py file.

+4) The command "send text" sends "Hello! from Hey Peter!" to any phone number that you want (i think it has to be a US number), you just gotta get a Google Voice account first, and then write your credentials (email, password and target phone number) in the send_text() function of the complete_peter_start.py file.

 What I plan to implement next:

 1) Implement some kind of alarm system so that in case the Pi detects movement in the house it will trigger a countdown and then emit a loud sound unless a keyword is said to the microphone.